dilapitan/amia-program-beneficiaries/README.md

 > Note: For the developer to login into the application, please contact the admin or email me at domlapitan@gmail.com.
 The application uses Firestore, and only the admins in the Firestore can login into the application.

-## Database: Firestore structure
+## Database: Firebase Architecture of the Application

-These are the details of the database architecture of the application:
+**Admin User**

+- Manually created under [Authentication](https://firebase.google.com/docs/auth) of Firebase.
+- The Sign-In method used is _email and password_ where the admin user is given an email and a password.
+No registration is needed.
+- The admin user has a `User UID` as their identifier that is later used for creating a `beneficiary`.

 ## Issues